 Our programs focus on providing social, educational, and physical activities that cater to the grassroot needs to make friends, have fun, and learn something new.
 The centre provides the community with a unique opportunity to address all their needs in one location, as individuals and families can find something they need.
 This saves them the time required to drive to multiple locations to attend a variety of programs.
 Instead, everything is in one location, fostering more community engagement and stronger sense of community.

-Through our community programs, barriers will breakdown and misconceptions fade away, strengthening participants community spirit and engagement.
+Through our community programs, barriers will break down and misconceptions fade away, strengthening participants community spirit and engagement.

-The gymnasium and aquatic centre will focus on providing programs for women and youth, as there is a lack of sports programs for females.
+The gymnasium and aquatic centre will focus on providing programs for women and youth, as there is a lack of sports education programs for females.

-Unlike other centres, the Hurricane Stars Community Centre will focus on providing services and programs for adults, as much as for kids.
+Unlike other centres, the Hurricane Stars Community Hub will focus on providing services and programs for adults, as much as for kids.
 As there is a lack of community programs for adults and the focus is on kids.

-Child-minding services will be provided for all programs to support mothers (and fathers) to have greater flexibility to attend programs.
-In a community recovering from the loneliness and isolation caused by COVID, the centre will bring the community together, which will be life changing for the mental and physical health of the Brisbane community.
+Child-minding services will be provided for all programs to support mothers to have greater flexibility to attend programs.
+In a community recovering from the loneliness and isolation caused by COVID, the centre will bring the community together, which will be life changing for the mental and physical health of the community.

 The centre’s programs will be suitable and welcoming for all community members to attend but special consideration has been made to ensure all programs are welcoming to members of the culturally and linguistically diverse community.
-Through our programs, barriers and misconceptions between communities will breakdown, as members of a wide variety of communities attend our programs and engage with each other.
+Through our programs, barriers and misconceptions between communities will break down, as members of a wide variety of communities attend our programs and engage with each other.